prisma/prisma1/content/02-Concepts/01-Overview/01-What-is-Graphcool?.md

 With Graphcool, it's possible to build truly event-driven applications where the different pieces of functionality are composed like Lego bricks!

-## Traditional backend development is focussed on infrastructure
+## Traditional Backend Development is Focussed on Infrastructure

 In traditional backend development, there are a couple of common infrastructure-related tasks that developers need to repeatedly perform to get an API up-and-running: